I’ve had the Suzuki DR650 for 3 years until late December 25. I bought it exclusively for offroad use, and traveled with it 17,000 km.

 I’ve already made two long trips with the 701, and only after the last one the past weekend, I could say clearly that I do not miss the Suzuki and it was the last goodbye.
 The 701 turned out to be a much better and complete machine, the suspension is such an important part of the bike and only after riding on river beds (gravel) and deep sand, I felt the great advantage the 701 has, over the DR650, in one very important factor – strait line stability.
 As to why, I have some thoughts:

-Weight distribution: The 701 fuel tank is located at the rear with the main volume being very close to the center of the bike, on both horizontal and vertical axis, meaning the front is less prone to being planted in the sand.
+The 701 fuel tank is located at the rear with the main volume being very close to the center of the bike, on both horizontal and vertical axis, meaning the front is less prone to being planted in the sand.
+Being that said, the snappy engine along with a light front, can make the bike wheely too easily in places you don’t want to.
+The 701 weight distribution is a delight in sand and river beds.

-Suspension: The 701’s WP 48 mm USD fork and modern triple clamps are dramatically stiffer torsionally than the DR’s 43 mm conventional fork.
-In loose terrain, fork twist translates directly into vague steering feedback.
-The DR flexes more under load, especially when the front deflects off embedded rocks in gravel.
+On paper the 701 has the same 260 mm F+R suspension travel as the DR650.
+But travel is less efficient without control, which is structural stiffness and internal damping components.
+The 701’s WP 48 mm USD fork and modern triple clamps are dramatically stiffer torsionally than the DR’s 43 mm conventional fork.
+Offroad specifically, fork twist causes vague steering feedback.
+The DR flexes more under load, especially when the front deflects off from uneven trail (rocks, side incline, pots, etc.).
 That flex can feel like instability.
 The 701 simply holds its line better.
-The 701’s Xplor fork has significantly better mid-stroke control and high-speed damping.
+The 701’s Xplor fork has significantly better mid stroke control and high speed damping.
 In sand and fast gravel, the front constantly encounters small deflections.
 If damping is soft or under-controlled like in the DR650, the front oscillates slightly.
 That feels nervous.
 The 701 resists that oscillation.

-Chassis: The DR650’s older steel frame and softer swingarm allow slight twist between the steering head and rear wheel under load, which creates small alignment biases that become noticeable when you release the bars, causing the bike to lean left or right; the 701’s stiffer chromoly trellis frame and more rigid swingarm keep the steering axis and rear wheel plane better aligned, so it tracks straighter and feels more neutral hands-off.
+The DR650’s older steel frame and softer swingarm allow slight twist between the steering head and rear wheel under load, which creates small alignment biases that become noticeable when you release the bars, causing the bike to lean left or right, I used to call it “the spaghetti feeling”.
+The 701’s stiffer chromoly trellis (triangular) frame and more rigid swingarm keep the steering axis and rear wheel plane better aligned, so it tracks straighter and feels more neutral hands-off.

-Rear tire: The 701 wears a 140 rear tire vs the DR’s 120, that’s a 16.67% increase in contact area.
+The 701 wears an 18″ 140 rear tire vs the DR’s 17″ 120, that’s at least 16.67% increase in contact area.
 It also contributes to lateral stability, which reduces small rear deflections.
-Since rear-wheel deflection can steer the bike from the back (if the rear moves left, the bike will want to go right), a 140 is less drift in gravel or sand, while minimising subtle rear steer while riding.
+Since rear-wheel deflection can steer the bike from the back (if the rear moves left, the bike will want to go right), a 140 is less drift in gravel or sand, while minimizing subtle rear steer while riding.

-I am still learning the 701 and will be updating later.
+I am still learning the 701 and will be surly updating later.
+If you have a 701 or a DR let me know what you think in the comments below.